more

 professional-bg-img

 John Schwolsky is a partner in the Corporate & Financial Services Department and Co-Chair of the firm’s Chambers ranked Band 1 Insurance Transactional and Regulatory Practice Group.
-Mr. Schwolsky has extensive experience in insurance industry mergers and acquisitions, as well as the restructuring of troubled insurers and demutualization transactions.
+Mr. Schwolsky has extensive experience in insurance industry mergers and acquisitions.
 He also regularly represents issuers and underwriters in connection with securities offerings by insurance companies in the United States and overseas.

 Experience